AresMUSH/aresmush.com/tutorials/config/website.md

 ## HTTPS Web Portal

-If you want your web portal to use HTTPS for security, it requires some advanced server setup.
-See [HTTPS Web Portal Setup](/tutorials/config/server.html#https-web-portal).
+It is highly recommended that you set up your web portal with a security certificate so players can connect using HTTPS for security.
+This is typically done during the install process, but can be added at any time.
+See [HTTPS Web Portal Setup](/tutorials/install/https.html).

 ## Advanced Options